Moose's Tooth

 What gear should I bring?

 You'll need personal climbing gear (boots, crampons, ice tools, harness), appropriate clothing for Alaska conditions, and personal items.
 We provide all group gear, ropes, and protection.
+We recommend having your own gear that you're comfortable with.
+However, feel free to contact us to discuss specific gear needs - we can help connect you with rental options or provide guidance on what to acquire.
 A detailed gear list will be provided upon booking.
-Gear rental may be available - contact us to discuss.

 What are the weather conditions like?